Ninja-Squad/ninja-squad.github.com/_posts/2019-05-07-what-is-angular-ivy.md

 This is the locality principle.
 To compile an `AppComponent` that uses `PonyComponent` in its template, Ivy doesn't need to know anything about the pony component.
-The output of the Ivy compiler for `Appcomponent` depends exclusively on the code of `AppComponent`.
+The output of the Ivy compiler for `AppComponent` depends exclusively on the code of `AppComponent`.

 That was not true in ViewEngine,